What are the similarities and differences in magnetic and electric field?

 Do the super conductors obey the second law of thermodynamics?

-Second law of thermodynamics is not violated.
 If you can illustrate your idea and doubt, we may be able to discuss in more detail.

 Is law of conservation of energy violated here?